fictionco/fiction/@docs/essentials/styles/index.md

 ### Scoping Global Styles

 When loading global styles in Factor, it's important that styles scoped to `body` or `html` reference the `html.factor-app` selector.
-This is needed because it is possible for styles to leak to the dashboard(`html.factor-dashboard`) if they aren't scoped correctly.
+This is needed because styles might leak to the dashboard(`html.factor-dashboard`) if they aren't scoped correctly.

 ```less
 html.factor-app {